By: Foster Bartholow

 Step 1: Confirm you are eligible

 All 1st and 2nd Generation ShotKams are eligible for our trade-in program.
-To determine your ShotKam model, please refer to What ShotKam model do I have?
+To determine your ShotKam model, please refer to this article: What ShotKam model do I have?

 Step 2: Your trade-in value

-By trading in your old unit, you would get our new 3rd Generation ShotKam for just C$549 (compared to C$849) with free 3-day international shipping to Canada.
+By trading in your old unit, you would get our new 3rd Generation ShotKam for C$549 (compared to C$699) with free 3-day international shipping to Canada.
 All taxes already included.

 Step 3: Mailing in your old ShotKam

-To proceed with the trade-in, please print out and complete our Return Authorization Form.
-Then, mail us the following at your convenience:
+To proceed with the trade-in, please email us for our Return & Repair Facility shipping address.
+You may print out and complete our Return Authorization Form.
+Then, package the following at your convenience: